Clinical Trials for Breast Cancer Research

 There are many breast cancer clinical trials and studies underway across the United States - and in other countries.
 They are sponsored by government agencies, healthcare organizations, private industry, and non-profit foundations - working together in an unprecedented spirit of collegial and collaborative cooperation.

 In this country, trials and studies are overseen by the government, under the auspices of the Department of Health and Human Services, National Institutes of Health, Food and Drug Administration, and others.
 Most breast cancer trials are managed under the guidance of the National Surgical Adjuvant Breast and Bowel Project (NSABP).

-Conditions A-Z - About Clinical Trials: Information from the National Cancer Institute
+About Clinical Trials: Information from the National Cancer Institute

 What are clinical trials?